kristiklemm/blog/source/2016-03-29-content-strategy-for-the-bootstrapped-startup.html.markdown

 7. **Ask people to sign-up to have your content sent to them directly.** This seems like a no-brainer, but once you start creating compelling content, getting readers or users to sign-up to keep it coming is a great way to keep engagement up.

 Take these steps one at a time--remember, the most important thing is to create content regularly that your target audience will find valuable and relevant.
-And as always, <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-proof-of-concept" href="#modal-project-planner">let us know</a> if you need some help!
+And as always, <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-content-strategy-for-bootstrapped-startup" href="#modal-project-planner">let us know</a> if you need some help!